joshglugatch/Eat-Da-Burger/README.md

 <br>

 ### AJAX
 AJAX calls are used on click/submit to respond to page events.
-When the "Order up!" form is submitted the new data is added to an api page to be grabbed in the controller and sent the new/updated input to the database.
+When the "Order up!" form is submitted the new data is added to an api page to be grabbed in the controller and send the new/updated input to the database.

 ```javaScript
  $("#addburger").on("submit", function(event) {